unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+## 0.5.0.0 [02-04-2014] #
+* SVM Module now spits out the parameters of interest from the confusion matrix.
+* Error messages will display the function name as well for debugging purposes.
 * Created simplified SVM constructor function.
 * Renamed for variables for consistency.
 * Using hex for the table.